The guilt I feel for invading people’s spaces with a camera.

 And here’s the thing: in this day and age where almost everything ends up on the internet, frequently taken out of its proper context and stripped of compassion, a bit of paranoia isn’t bad.
 At all.

-I see people misrepresented online a lot, by people who feel they’re entitled to do so, or haven’t tested their assumptions, that I often wonder if I need to be inadvertently adding to the mess, despite my best intentions.
+I see people misrepresented online a lot, by people who feel they’re entitled to do so, or haven’t tested their assumptions.
+I often wonder if I need to be inadvertently adding to the mess, despite my best intentions.

 I haven’t found an answer, and probably never will.
 But this is part and parcel of being a photographer.
 Understanding where you fit into it all.
-Making the work you want to make, while respecting the complexities of societies and how your actions impact the life of each person involved.
+Making the work you want to make, while respecting custom, and how your actions impact the life of each person involved.